-In the top right corner of the Forum pane, there's an edit box on the toolbar that you can use to search for messages.
+In the top right corner of the Forum panel, there is a box on the toolbar that you can use to search for messages.
 When you enter something into that box, only conversations that include at least one message containing the word or phrase you entered are shown.